Loway/QueueMetrics-Espresso/CheckList.md

 QueueMetrics Espresso Check List
 ---------------------------------------------
-**These are the functionalities that are expected to be found in a succesful QueueMetrics espresso installation.**
+**These are the functionalities that are expected to be found in a successful QueueMetrics espresso installation.**

 - Agent login on a queue